7tick/fair-gameplay/README.md

 6. Paste script in

 ## Settings
-bBy changing the number on the last line (by default 225) you can change what the delay between answering is.
+By changing the number on the last line (by default 225) you can change what the delay between answering is.
 NOTE: at least for my pc and internet, 225 is the lowest i can use without being kicked out (i doubt it's an anti cheating measure, probably just a rate limit

 ## FAQ
-### Will this work with grease/tampermonkey
+Will this work with grease/tampermonkey?
 There is no reason why it won't.

 ## Support